The dawn phenomenon: What can you do?

 - Avoid carbohydrates at bedtime.

-- Adjust your dose of medication or insulin.
+- Change your dose of diabetes medicine or insulin.

 - Change the time when you take your medication or insulin from dinnertime to bedtime.

-- Use an insulin pump to administer extra insulin during early-morning hours.
+- Use an insulin pump to give you extra insulin during early-morning hours.